PawseySC/maali/README.md

 ./maali -t maali -v 1.0b1
 ```

-Some assumptions made with maali one is that you are setting up a hierachral module
+Some assumptions made with maali one is that you are setting up a hierachical module
 environment.
 This requires that you add in some cases set additional environment
 variables the COMPILER and COMPILER_VER are used throughout for defined the install
 path for most applications the major execption is python.